skalogryz/larasbraid/README.md

 The new file will be generated with the model added.
 The resultign file name would be changed to *-braided.phd

-# Compilation
+# Building

-The utility requires FPC (pretty much any available version)
+The utility requires [Free Pascal Compiler](http://freepascal.org) (pretty much any available version)

 `fpc larasbraid.lpr`

+With some smaller adjustements (i.e. adding $IFDEFs for ${mode delphi} directive), could be compiled by Delphi compiler as well.